 Help your athlete to detach self-esteem from achievement.
 Too many athletes attach self-worth to the level of performance or outcomes.
 Help your young athlete understand that they are a person FIRST who happens to be an athlete instead of an athlete who happens to be a person.
 Success, or the number of wins, should not determine a person's self-esteem.

 Ask your young athlete the right questions.
 Asking the right questions after competition and games will tell your young athlete what you think is important in sports.
 If you ask, "Did you win?" they will think winning is important.
 If you ask, "Did you have fun?" he or she will assume having fun is important.

 If you quote information from this page in your work, then the reference for this page is:

 About the Author

-Dr. Patrick Cohn works with athletes and teams world-wide from a variety of sport backgrounds.
+Dr. Patrick Cohn works with athletes and teams worldwide from a variety of sports backgrounds.
 As the president and founder of Peak Performance Sports (Orlando, Florida), Dr. Cohn is dedicated to instilling confidence and composure, and teaching effective mental game skills to help athletes, teams and corporate professionals perform at maximum levels.

 The following Sports Coach pages provide additional information on this topic: